GabrielKP/MMB-Project/classifier-HO.md

 ### Hebb with decay rule

 Hebbs plain Rule has a big drawback: the weights explode indefinitly to infinity.
-To stop that from happening a decay term is introduced.
+To stop that from happening a decay term is introduced (Amato et al. 2019, p.3).
 This leads to following equation:

 \begin{equation}
 \mathbf{\hat{W}} = \mathbf{W} + \eta \mathbf{y}( \mathbf{x} - \mathbf{W} )